reitzig/ltx2any/README.md

 For using ltx2any without any bells and whistles, you should have

- * GNU/Linux,
- * Ruby 1.9.3 or higher, and
+ * Ruby 2.0.0 or higher and
  * LaTeX and friends.

 Any of the major (La)TeX distributions should provide the binaries you need.

 You can print a complete list of useful but optional gems and binaries by calling ltx2any with the `--dependencies` option; some provide improved speed or usability, others are necessary for only some engines or extensions.

 ### Basic Use ###